Assange v Swedish Prosecution Authority: Background and accusations

-Swedish investigation
+Investigation and extradition process

 Complaints and initial investigation

-On 20 August 2010, two women, a 26-year-old living in Enköping and a 31-year-old living in Stockholm, reported to the Swedish police that Assange had engaged in unprotected sexual activity with them that violated the scope of their consent, also because one woman was asleep in one case.
-At the time, at least one of the women did not consider all of Assange's actions to have been a crime before talking to the police.
-The police told them that they could not simply tell Assange to take an STD test, but that their statements would be passed to a prosecutor.
+On 20 August 2010, Miss W and Anna Ardin, a 26-year-old living in Enköping and a 31-year-old living in Stockholm, reported to the Swedish police that Assange had engaged in unprotected sexual activity with them that violated the scope of their consent, and that one woman was asleep in one case.
+Before talking to the other woman and the police, Ardin did not consider all of Assange's actions to have been a crime.
+The police told them that they could not simply make Assange take an STD test, but that their statements would be passed to a prosecutor.

-The next day, the case was transferred to Chefsåklagare (Chief Public Prosecutor) Eva Finné.
-In answer to questions the following day, Finné declared, "I don't think there is reason to suspect that he has committed rape".
-However, Karin Rosander from the Swedish Prosecution Authority said Assange remained suspected of molestation.
-Police gave no further comment at the time, but continued the investigation.
+The next day, the case was transferred to Chefsåklagare (Chief Public Prosecutor) Eva Finné to lessen the burden on the duty prosecutors, which Swedish prosecutors do in serious crimes or high-profile matters.
 After learning of the investigation, Assange said, "The charges are without basis and their issue at this moment is deeply disturbing".

-The preliminary investigation concerning suspected rape was discontinued by Finné on 25 August, but two days later Claes Borgström, the attorney representing the two women, requested a review of the prosecutor's decision to drop part of the investigation.
+The preliminary investigation concerning suspected rape was discontinued by Finné on 25 August and the investigation of the other allegations continued, but two days later Claes Borgström, the attorney representing the two women, requested a review of the prosecutor's decision to drop part of the investigation, a process common in Sweden.
 On 30 August, Assange was questioned by the Stockholm police regarding the alleged sexual molestation.
 He denied them, and said he had consensual sexual encounters with the two women.

 Investigation reinstated

 On 1 September 2010, Överåklagare (Director of Public Prosecution) Marianne Ny decided to resume the preliminary investigation concerning all of the original allegations.
-On 18 October 2010, his permit was denied.
-He left Sweden on 27 September 2010 and was arrested in his absence the same day.
+On 27 September 2010 Assange left Sweden for UK and prosecutors informed his Swedish lawyer Björn Hurtig that an arrest warrant would be issued for Assange.
+Hurtig admitted that prosecutors had tried to interview Assange before he left Sweden with their permission.
+Assange was arrested in his absence the same day.
 This was the first step in the criminal prosecution procedure in Sweden, and only after the questioning would the prosecution authority be able to formally indict him.